Krzmbrzl/sandbox/modules/README.md

 to be installed separately.
 This binary either needs to be in `PATH` or one has to set the `CMAKE_CXX_COMPILER_CLANG_SCAN_DEPS` CMake variable to the path of the respective binary.
 On Ubuntu (Debian) this is part of the `clang-tools` package.

+Finally, as of CMake 3.31, compiler provided modules (such as `std`) are not yet supported (see the [limitations](https://cmake.org/cmake/help/latest/manual/cmake-cxxmodules.7.html#limitations) section in the docs).
+That means, no `import std;` for the time being (without manually providing workarounds at least).

 ## Tooling support